csmc-vaneykjlab/QCeltis/example-dataset/README.md

 Here, there is a difference in numbers and this is due to the missingness in the last 3 plates (also indicated in the protein and peptide quant) – further indicates that it is a digestion/sampleprep issue.

 ### Excel Reports

+(Manasa: what each excel file contains - sheet names and what the sheets contain)